CriMenghini/Wikipedia/README.md

 1. `README.md` file: description of the work;
 2. `.py` scripts which rally the classes and methods implemented to accomplish the task;
-3. A `IPythonNotebook` that shows way to use the classes and methods provided.
+3. A `IPython Notebook` that shows way to use the classes and methods provided.